 Also, Affordable housing looks like a good bet now.
 And in fact, the continued focus on smart city projects is expected to boost real estate activities further.

 India’s budget allocation for the coming FY 2018-19 has been increased by 7.81 percent to ₹ 2.95 lakh crore over last year’s ₹ 2.74 lakh crore allocation.
-At a time when India faces military threats from both Pakistan and China, the defense outlay is unlikely to completely meet the operational requirements and capability development programs of the defence services in India
+At a time when India faces military threats from both Pakistan and China, the defense outlay is unlikely to completely meet the operational requirements and capability development programs of the defense services in India

 In order to boom the tourism industry, the minister added that 10 tourist destinations to attract more people to the country.